blakejarryd/feature-estimator/README.md

 - 📝 Add and manage feature estimates
 - 📊 Track effort and priorities
 - 💰 Configure effort to time and cost mapping
-- 📈 Generate estimation summaries
+- 📈 Generate estimation summaries and cost calculations
-- 👥 Team collaboration capabilities
+- 🔄 Real-time cost updates based on effort configurations
 - 📱 Responsive design for all devices

 ## Tech Stack